 The District Attorney is dependent on the State of Louisiana and the Morehouse and Ouachita Parish Police Juries for partial payment of the attorney's salaries, a portion of its overhead as well as some administrative costs.
+The Morehouse and Ouachita Parish Police Juries also pay the clerical salaries.
 These entities receive a substantial part of their revenues from taxes.
 The economy is not expected to generate any significant growth or reversals.
-The budget for 2007 is approximately the same as the 2006 operating budget.
+The budget for 2013 is slightly less than the 2012 operating budget.